 This essentially means that you can apply your adjustment to just about anything in your image.
 Even tiny things like birds or eyes can be zoomed into and adjusted.

-Using an Adjustment Brush to Colour Grade
+Using an Adjustment Brush to Colour Grade in Lightroom

 With regards to colour, you can change it to literally any colour you like.
 For example, in the image below I changed the color of my jacket and boots to yellow.
 (I don’t own a yellow jacket, but with the adjustment brush, I don’t need one)!